unique-tutorials/unique-tutorials/README.md

 <h3 >Hi 👋, I'm Nurgül Özçilingir</h3>
-As a Frontend Developer, I create user-oriented projects with modern web technologies.
+I create user-oriented projects with modern web technologies.
 I aim to offer high-performance and aesthetic designs by developing projects especially with React and Next.js frameworks.
 I see technology as a passion, and I take care to improve myself by constantly learning and adapting to innovations.

 - 🔭 I’m currently working on **React, Next.js**